ermshiperete/job-dsl-plugin-wiki/Contributing-to-the-job-dsl-plugin-Project.md

 ## Project Developer Docs
 _Not required for users of the DSL.
 And like any developer docs, they're probably out of date the moment they're written._

+## Our Git Protocol
+If you want to make a change to the code on jenkinsci/job-dsl-plugin, here's the protocol we follow (you need a github account in order to do this):
+1. Fork the jonkinsci/job-dsl-plugin repository to your account